metablaster/4X-Audio/README.md

 - [Victoria-II-Music](https://github.com/Caballero-Arepa/Victoria-II-Music)

-However these mods also include sound effects, overlaping each other, the aim of this mod however is to provide music only for now and no sound effects of any kind.
+However these mods also include sound effects, overlaping each other, the aim of this mod however is to provide music only and no sound effects of any kind and to keep vanilla effects.

 ## Roadmap

 I plan to add more music tracks in the future from other 4X games, so that in entire gameplay no same music plays twice, with the goal to never get bored listening to same thing over and over again like a broken record.

-Cherry picked sounds effects since many duplicates exist out there.

 ## License